timvisher/ide/README.md

 # The Stitch IDE

-The definitive collection of host-only tooling for working with Stitch.
+The definitive collection of tooling that should work on your host for working with Stitch.

 Please check out to `~/git/ide`.